-Most of the system icons in the latest Windows 10 operating system were originally introduced with Windows Vista.
-If you have extensively used Vista, Windows 7 or Windows 8 before upgrading to Windows 10, you probably are familiar with most of the icons.
+Most of the system icons in the latest Windows 10 operating system were initially introduced with Windows Vista.
+If you have extensively used Vista, Windows 7, or Windows 8 before upgrading to Windows 10, you probably are familiar with most of the icons.

-Unlike the days of Windows 7, there are limited number of free software available around to customize Windows 10 operating system.
-That said, some quality customization tools have been released in the past six months to customize the newest iteration of Windows operating system.
+Unlike the days of Windows 7, there is a limited number of free software available around to customize the Windows 10 operating system.
+That said, some quality customization tools have been released in the past six months to customize the newest iteration of the Windows operating system.

 CustomizerGod for Windows 10

 CustomizerGod is basically a program to change hundreds of default Windows icons.
-With CustomizerGod, you can change original system icons with ease, without having to take system file ownerships.
+With CustomizerGod, you can replace original system icons with ease, without having to take system file ownerships.

 The current version of CustomizerGod for Windows 10 supports changing the Start button icon on the taskbar as well as change various other icons on the taskbar like Task View, Cortana, Touch Keyboard, volume icon, battery icon, and Action Center.

 The tool can also be used to change the default folder icon of Windows 10.
 In addition to that, you can change hundreds of general icons with ease.

 As you can see in the picture below, CustomizerGod also enables you to change Windows branding and system branding.

 To help users safely change system icons, the software automatically backups the original icon before replacing it with a custom one.
 This way, you can you can restore original icons later if and when required by simply selecting an icon and then clicking the Restore button.

 It also packs in a tool to clear and reset the icon cache.
 For the initiated, if you see old icons even after replacing them with custom icons, you need to clear the icon cache.
 You can clear the icon cache by clicking the button next to the Restore button and then clicking either Quick Clear or Full Clear button under the Icon cache section.